shang-zhu/envchemGNN/README.md

 ### Dataset

-Curated datasets can be found at (figshare?): need to check the data policy
+Curated datasets can be found at 'envchemGNN/data': need to check the data policy folder structures:
-1. folder structures:
 ```
 data
 -random_split